Planned power outage for PECO customers in North, NW Phila.

-PHILADELPHIA (WPVI) --The coming storm has PECO scrambling Sunday to fix the substation in North Philadelphia that caught fire last week.

-And, as a result, thousands of customers are without power once again, while crews work to make repairs.
+PHILADELPHIA (WPVI) --A planned power outage for PECO customers is underway in North and Northwest Philadelphia.

-"I got a voicemail form PECO that the power is going to be off from 6-9," said Josh Picard of East Falls.
+"I got a voicemail from PECO that the power is going to be off from 6-9," said Josh Picard of East Falls.

 Early Sunday afternoon, nearly 10,000 people in North and Northwest Philadelphia got the same call.
 A notice about a planned power outage for much-needed permanent repairs to the Westmoreland substation.
 The site of a